 What is Chinese Medicine

 Chinese Medicine had its origins over 4000 years ago.
 In the last 2000 years, it has evolved into a highly sophisticated form of healing which is both science and art.
 It recognises the interaction of various physiological systems and focuses on the underlying cause of illness as well as the symptoms.
-Chinese Medicine not only treats serious illness but can also treat it at the early stage before it becomes serious.
+Chinese Medicine is used not only for an established illness but can also be used at the early stage before it becomes serious.
 Some patients come regularly for a tune-up to maintain good health.
-There are not the side effects associated with some modern drugs and it can be used safely on a regular basis.
-It is effective used alone or when used in conjunction with other therapies.

 How does it work?